 Section 2.
-Each designated representative (or alternate) shall have one (1) vote on each issue to come before the Texas Council.
+Each designated representative (or alternate) shall have one (1) vote on each issue before the Texas Council.

 Section 3.
-If a voting member must leave a meeting prior to adjournment, such representative shall report to the Parliamentarian prior to leaving and explain if the voting position is being vacated or if an alternate from that Regional Council will be voting in their place.
+If a voting member must leave a meeting before adjournment, such representative shall report to the Parliamentarian before leaving and explain if the voting position is being vacated or if an alternate from that Regional Council will be voting in their place.
 If other votes are taken after a member leaves the meeting without being replaced, the Parliamentarian shall announce the change in the number of voting delegates present.